 From Victorian seaside towns to atmospheric and intimate coves, there's plenty of places to visit in Pembrokeshire.
 It’s a safe bet you’ll love it here too.

 St Davids Cathedral

 With a population of less than 2,000, St Davids is more than a record-holder as Britain's smallest city.
 St Davids Cathedral is a magnificent cathedral that has been a place of pilgrimage since the 12th century and there are several other attractions of artistic and culinary kinds.

 Pembrokeshire Coast National Park

-Pembrokeshire National Park is the only national park in the UK to be focused primarily along dramatic coastline.
+Pembrokeshire Coast National Park is the only national park in the UK to be focused primarily along dramatic coastline.
 Yes it's a feast for the eyes, abundant in wildlife and rare flora and fauna, but it also has numerous monuments and sites of historic interest.
 There's never a dull moment here.